FreyGeospatial/freygeospatial.github.io/_posts/2026-04-04-Linux-Networking-Basics.md

 Both display information about your active network interfaces, including interface names (e.g., `eth0`, `lo`), IPv4 and IPv6 addresses, MAC addresses, and interface status.
 They usually show the private ip address of devices on network.

 *Note: if you want to use ifconfig on a Linux machine where it isn't preinstalled, run `sudo apt install net-tools` and then add it to the path.
-To add it to the path, edit your `~/.bashrc file` and append `export PATH="$PATH:/sbin:/usr/sbin"` to it.*
+To add it to the path, edit your `~/.bashrc file` and append `export PATH="$PATH:/sbin:/usr/sbin"` to it.
+Then, restart your terminal or reload the bashrc file with `source ~/.bashrc`*

 #### What addresses will you see?